Singer Barry Kirwan talks to Michael McDonagh about following in the footsteps of his dad Dominic

 For the past 4 months he has been touring with his father as the support act on the ‘Here For A Good Time’ tour throughout the UK and Ireland which has proven to be an excellent platform to prepare before his own live shows this summer.

-On 6th May 2016, Barry released his first solo single ‘‘Keep It In The Middle Of The Road’ from his debut studio album.
+On 6th May 2016, Barry released his first solo single ‘‘’ from his debut studio album.
 The song shot to No. 1 spot on the Irish iTunes Country chart and No.2 in the UK iTunes Country chart – a foretelling of the successful career this rising star will undoubtedly have in the years ahead.

 Having already been nominated ‘Newcomer of the Year’ at the 2016 RTE Irish Country Music Awards, Barry Kirwan is set to take the Irish country music scene by storm!